microsoft/MSLab/README.md

 * Note: scenario is completely separate script.
 You use it when logged into DC.
 Take your time and look what it does as you can easily learn from it.
 If you are not in rush, run it line by line in PowerShell or PowerShell ISE and look with GUI what has changed to fully understand what's happening.

 ## Step 9 Cleanup lab with Cleanup.ps1
+* VMs and switch is identified using prefix defined in LabConfig.
+* All VMs\Switches with prefix are listed

 ![](/Screenshots/Cleanup.png)